Adrienne King

 Adrienne King (born July 21, c.
 1955–1956 (Note: King has publicly acknowledged her birthday is July 21, but sources vary regarding her birth year, with some sources indicating 1960.
 Per the autobiography on her official website, King writes that she was nine years old when she appeared in the television film Inherit the Wind, released in 1965, while a March 2018 article in The Columbus Dispatch dates King as 62 years old at that time; this would indicate a birth year of approximately 1955 or 1956.)) is an American actress, visual artist, and winemaker.
 She is known for her portrayal of Alice Hardy in the slasher film Friday the 13th (1980) and its sequel, Friday the 13th Part 2 (1981).
 Born and raised in Oyster Bay, New York, King was placed in commercials by her mother beginning at six months old, and worked as a child actor in her early years.
 She made her film debut in the television film Inherit the Wind (1965), followed by uncredited appearances in Between the Lines (1977), Saturday Night Fever (1977), and Hair (1979).

 After starring in Friday the 13th and Friday the 13th Part 2, King retreated from acting when she became the target of a stalker who harassed her over the course of a year, eventually breaking into her home.
 She relocated to London in 1984 and studied at the Royal Academy of Dramatic Art before returning to the United States and working for three decades as an ADR looper on numerous studio films, as well as on seven seasons of the soap opera Melrose Place.
 Simultaneously, King continued developing her skills as a visual artist.

 In 2010, she returned to acting in the low-budget horror film Psychic Experiment.
 King followed this with roles in The Butterfly Room (2012), Tales of Poe (2014), Killer Therapy (2019), and the Friday the 13th fan film Jason Rising (2021).
 In 2023, King was attached to the forthcoming Peacock series, Crystal Lake, a prequel series to the original 1980 film, though the series remains in development as of 2025.

 King has also had ventures in art and winemaking: In 2010, she began working as a wine purveyor after partnering with Valley View Vineyards in Oregon's Rogue Valley, curating and selling Crystal Lake Wines themed after Friday the 13th, as well as selling her own paintings.
 In 2021, she provided voice narration for the audiobook version of Grady Hendrix's novel The Final Girl Support Group (2021).

 Early life

 King was born July 21 in the mid-1950s in Oyster Bay, Long Island, New York.
-Her mother, who was originally from Liverpool, England, put her into acting at 6-months old in commercials alongside her brother and sister, something she describes as her not having much control over.
+Her mother, who was originally from Liverpool, England, put her into acting at 6 months old in commercials alongside her brother and sister, something she describes as her not having much control over.
 Her first appearance was in a commercial for Ivory soap.
-As a child, King attended a Catholic school.
+King was raised Catholic and attended a Catholic school.